Our team of instructors teach our acupuncture and dry needling courses.

 A graduate of Queen’s University in 1982 Tanya has worked in acute and rehab hospitals, community care, and private practice in three provinces.
 She integrates acupuncture with manual therapy, cranio-sacral therapy, visceral manipulation and Chikly’s brain curriculum.
 A previous board member and B.C. hapter president with Acupuncture Canada, she is now an instructor and examiner.
 Tanya’s special interests include the treatment of orthopaedic conditions.

-A physiotherapist who graduated from Sydney University, Australia in 1993, Neil moved to Owen Sound in 1994 where he splits his time between the local hospital, Grey Bruce Health Services, and his own clinic, Soma Physiotherapy.
+A physiotherapist who graduated from Sydney University, Australia in 1993, Neil moved to Owen Sound in 1994 where he works at his own clinic two days a week.
 Neil was accredited with Acupuncture Canada in 2006.
-He uses acupuncture to address a wide range of conditions at both of his workplaces.
+He uses acupuncture and dry needling to address a wide range of conditions at his clinic.

 Catharine Maxwell-Palmer BScPT, FCAMT, CAFCI